jockee/lang/lang.md

 # KEY

+ - why are functions applied multiple times? fold break span
+ - throw error in `head!`
+ - import module "non-qualified"

 # MID

   - monoid for use with `join` for instance
   - function composition
     - pipes (maybe only for pipes?)
     - pipe always constructs new lambda?
+      - zero argument lambda? if not: can we easily judge whether it should be a lambda or a binop pipe returned?
   - string split
-  - dropwhile, takewhile, span
   - function from implementation overrides trait function (efficient `length` for strings, for instance)
+  - pattern matching
+    - dict partial - spread operator
+    - with specific values `{[], "world", 42}`. currently sets values, but doesn't `throw` non mismatched specific

   ## USABILITY
-  - TODO: sockets
+  - TODO: sockets, for tcp server

   ## PARSING
-  - TODO: too much needs to be wrapped in parens
-    * `| Some x: (print "hello #{x}") ` can't be `| Some x: print "hello #{x}"`

   - TODO: Type classes/traits:
     * Num? (arithmetic)
       * Add Num constraint to function doing addition

-  - TODO: PATTERN MATCHING
-    - TODO: dict partial - spread operator
-    - TODO: move pattern matching check out of extend

   - TODO: (STATIC) TYPE SYSTEM #typesystem
     - TODO: if function is defined with set list in a position, that argument must be a list for all definitions